The School of Creatology

 any idea or ideas we want to, need to, feel called to, create.

-1. We need relationships to grow with, work with, and learn from others,
+1. We need relationships to grow with, work with, and build with others,

 2. We need practice living and working in co-creative cultures for our collective future to be more successful, and

-3. We need an ecos to be creative-sympathetic, because Creatives tend to hold our unique and valuable natures and skills back when we sense there may be a negative consequence for it.
+3. We need an ecos to be creative-sympathetic, because, as people with a preference for Creativity, tend to hold our unique and valuable creative natures and skills back when we sense there may be a negative consequence for it.

 Community of global Creatives

-Feeling like home, challenging self-expression, creating connections and friendships, networking, finding creatives nearby, messaging, communing.
+Feeling like home, profiles and feeds, self-expression, connections and friendships, networking, finding creatives nearby, messaging, communing.

 Sharing our creativity safely

-Using SoC’s social profiles, linking to external profiles and projects and businesses, posting creative experiences and epiphanies, seeing others, being seen.
+Inbuilt social profiles, linking to external profiles and projects and businesses, posting creative experiences and epiphanies, seeing others, and being seen.

 Discussing and collaborating